skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 I think a fundamental change that enabled improvement is that we stopped trying to go fast.
 We'd started trying to be *predictable*.
-That led us to spend more time planning, explicitly commit to deliver what we'd planned, to then pay a little more attention to metrics.
+That led us to spend more time planning, to explicitly commit to deliver what we'd planned, and then to pay a little more attention to metrics.

 Aiming for predictability also meant we had to introduce "buffer" as part of planning.
 We'd look at how many points we cleared in the previous sprint and commit to 20% less than that for the next.
-Buffer meant we could deliver what we'd committed to, even given the inevitable estimation error and random tasks that always pop up mid-sprint.
+Buffer means that instead of missing our commitment, we normally bring work into sprint towards the end and slightly over-deliver, so our velocity started to naturally stabilise.
-Buffer means that instead of missing our commitment, we normally bring a bit of work into sprint towards the end and slightly over-deliver.
+It meant we could deliver what we'd committed to, even given the inevitable estimation error and random tasks that always pop up mid-sprint.
 Much better!

 Using "ideal engineering days" and limiting our ticket points helped us plan in more detail